ITensor/NamedGraphs.jl/README.md

 # NamedGraphs

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://mtfishman.github.io/NamedGraphs.jl/stable)
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://mtfishman.github.io/NamedGraphs.jl/dev)
 [![Build Status](https://github.com/mtfishman/NamedGraphs.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/mtfishman/NamedGraphs.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/mtfishman/NamedGraphs.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/mtfishman/NamedGraphs.jl)
 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

 ## Installation

 You can install the package using Julia's package manager:
 ```julia
 julia> ] add NamedGraphs
 ```

 ## Introduction

-This packages introduces graph types with named edges, which are built on top of the `Graph`/`SimpleGraph` type in the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) package that only have contiguous integer edges (i.e. linear indexing).
+This packages introduces graph types with named vertices, which are built on top of the `Graph`/`SimpleGraph` type in the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) package that only have contiguous integer vertices (i.e. linear indexing).
+By named verticse, one means that the vertices can be labelled by strings, tuples of integers, or other unique identifiers.

 There is a supertype `AbstractNamedGraph` that defines an interface and fallback implementations of standard Graphs.jl operations, and two implementations: `NamedGraph` and `NamedDiGraph`.

 ## `NamedGraph`

 `NamedGraph` simply takes a set of names for the vertices of the graph.
 For example: